 We’re also considering pursuing all available options to make sure this unscrupulous behaviour is brought to an end.

-Our Consumer Rights Editor, Eleanor Snow said:
+Our Consumer Rights Editor, Adam French said:

 “It is very concerning that Currys PC World has allowed this unscrupulous practice to carry on for four years – despite repeated warnings and overwhelming evidence that it may be in breach of consumer law.
 Previous efforts from the company to resolve the issue have been woefully insufficient, so we now want to see it tackle the issue head on so no more customers are left out of pocket unnecessarily.”